mortolian/mortolian/README.md

 I removed all my old repo's to make space for new work and projects.
 I decicedd to also remove all mention of projects which are not useful enough to be on this list.
 It motivates me to work on them more and eventually share them.

 - The RSYNC automation project `python-rsync-backup` is now available in version 2.
-Vesion 1 is still available but considered EOL.
+Version 1 is still available but considered EOL.
 - I added a new repo `iac-ansible`.
 This has all the information and sample code I use to work with RedHat Ansible.
 - I am refactoring my own portfolio at the moment, created using Next.JS and React.JS. https://gideon.dev.
 (No repo on Github, but I invite you to visit the site.)